mandarinx/prototag/README.md

 The last ~20 moves were the most intense and most enjoyable.

 Being forced to move as many tiles as the dice indicated added a level of strategy.
 Some tiles turned out to be safe, while other's not.
 It all depended on the number of eyes the tagged player rolled.
 This created a tension that contributed positively to the experience.

+Reducing the board size to 7 x 7 increased the tension a bit.
+When the tagged player is at the center tile, she can reach all tiles by throwing a 6'er.
+A smaller board reduced the number of safe tiles.